Nde-Code/ShodanTS/docs.md

   "error": "Reason why this error happened."
 }
 ```
 See [Shodan API](https://developer.shodan.io/api) for details about error handling.

+### For improved security and adherence to best practices, this client will throw an error that includes the HTTP status code, a description, and additional information about the error.

 **Make sure to follow best practices when using this client, such as wrapping each call in a `try/catch` block.**